 Here is a sample basic HTML form with two inputs, login and password.

-The easiest way for the login.asp to work is by building a database query that looks like this:
+The easiest way for the login.php to work is by building a database query that looks like the following.

-If the variables $username and $password are requested directly from the user's input, this can easily be compromised.
-Suppose that we gave "Joe" as a username and that the following string was provided as a password: anything' OR 'x'='x
+$password are requested directly from the user’s input, this can easily be compromised.
+Suppose that we gave Joe as a username and that the following string was provided as a password: anything' OR 'x'='x

 Firewalls and similar intrusion detection mechanisms provide little defense against full-scale web attacks.
 Since your website needs to be public, security mechanisms will allow public web traffic to communicate with your databases servers through web applications.
 Isn’t this what they have been designed to do?